mineiros-io/terraform-aws-iam-group/examples/example/README.md

 Run `terraform plan` to see a plan of the changes.

 ### Applying the example
 Run `terraform apply` to create the resources.
-You will see a plan of the changes and terraform will prompt you for approval to actually apply the changes.
+You will see a plan of the changes and Terraform will prompt you for approval to actually apply the changes.

 ### Destroying the example
 Run `terraform destroy` to destroy all resources again.